pulumi/docs/content/docs/esc/concepts/_index.md

 Access permissions can be set to only allow select members or teams to "open" an environment and retrieve secrets.

-For more detail, see [adding OIDC and Secrets providers](/docs/pulumi-cloud/esc/environments/#adding-oidc-and-secrets-providers).
+For more detail, see [adding OIDC and Secrets providers](/docs/esc/environments/working-with-environments/#adding-oidc-and-secrets-providers).

-Please see the [providers list](/docs/pulumi-cloud/esc/providers/) for a full list of currently supported providers.
+Please see the [providers list](/docs/esc/integrations/) for a full list of currently supported integrations and providers.

 ## Removing Duplication